hsk81/oauth2-gateway/README.md

 REDIRECT_URI=
 ```

-A redirection URI, where an instance of `oauth2-gateway` should be living.
-It
+A redirection URI, where an instance of the `oauth2-gateway` should be living.
-will receive the access token upon successfully exchanging the corresponding
+It will receive the access token upon successfully exchanging the corresponding
-authorization for the access token.
+*authorization* code for the *authentication* access token.

 ```bash
 REDIS_URL=
 ```

 A URL to a `redis` instance, which will cache the issued access token for a
-certain period of time.
+certain period of expiration time.

 ### Optional environment variables